We revel to survive

 From September 7th to October 7th, we will organize a bedroom in the Arsenal.
 We send messages from the world of girls to the world of liquid concrete.

-The bed as a motif has appeared in art quite often, from the sweet, participatory BED-IN of John Lennon and Yoko Ono, to Robert Rauschenberg’s aesthetic “BED,” the melancholic lair of Tracey Emin, the meaty space of interactions by Thomas Bo Nilsson, and finally, to “Sprawls,” a series of events by COVEN Berlin and their guests.
+The bed as a motif has appeared in art quite often, from the sweet, participatory BED-IN of John Lennon and Yoko Ono, to Robert Rauschenberg’s aesthetic “BED,” the melancholic lair of Tracey Emin, the space of interactions by Thomas Bo Nilsson, and finally, to “Sprawls,” a series of events by COVEN Berlin and their guests.

 During the month-long situation at Arsenal Gallery, two shiftless, shamelessly awoken queer collectives, Girlhood and COVEN Berlin, will answer the following questions:

 Members of both collectives invite all who are willing to jump with them into a ten-foot bedspace.
-Aside from the opening, closing, and usual opening hours of the gallery, there will be three occasions to do so: the first will fall on September 8th (a Saturday), when the hosts and guides of these nocturnal adventures will become Girls out of Girlhood.
+Aside from the opening, closing, and usual opening hours of the gallery, there will be three occasions to do so: the first will fall on September 8th (a Saturday), when the hosts and guides of these nocturnal adventures will become Girls from the Girlhood collective.
 Plans for the late evening and early nighttime activities include oneiric hang outs, sentimental dress ups, rambunctious brawls, relaxing movie screenings, and collective diary-writing sessions.
 The space will be set up collectively, using objects small and large contributed by participants.
 The algorithm of sentiment will guide us to select the right objects.
 The accumulated surplus of time will be used to contemplate issues endemic to girlhood.
 Boredom will be applied as a site of resistance against the productive normativity of the everyday art world.
 The shift in the institution’s usual opening hours will allow the participants to change the pace, slow down, relieve stress, relax…

 Part two will take place between September 22-23, and its instigators will be the Berlin magicians from the COVEN collective.
 Pioneers of queer romanticism will invite guests to take a walk on mental-metabolic routes with no visual safeguards to fall back on.
 This late summer evening will feature theatrically-inspired disses, nurturing self-care rituals, hair cuts, gossiping, make-up stories, Truth or Dare challenges, collective dreaming, karaoke, and even more karaoke.
 During these nocturnal sessions, we want to celebrate girlhood, which is more than a gender exclusive experience or abstract construction, for it is a mental and physical space for those who are neither women nor girls.
 It is a border space, an undefined area between types.
 All events are open to the public and all ages are welcome.
 We invite people of different experiences and skillsets, representing all possible sexes, and with various levels of able-bodiedness.
 The girlhood vibe knows no limits.